micmejia/bible-dump/NKJV/Matthew/Matt 21.md

 Then _the_ blind and _the_ lame came to Him in the temple, and He healed them.

 ###### 15
-But when the chief priests and scribes saw the wonderful things that He did, and the children crying out in the temple and saying, "Hosanna to the Son of David!" they were [^e]indignant
+But when the chief priests and scribes saw the wonderful things that He did, and the children crying out in the temple and saying, "Hosanna to the Son of David!" they were indignant

 ###### 16
 and said to Him, "Do You hear what these are saying?"
 And Jesus said to them, "Yes.
 Have you never read, 'Out of the mouth of babes and nursing infants You have perfected praise'?"